New York Sales and Use Tax & Audit Guide

 - Maintaining inventory in New York using a third-party fulfillment service, such as Fulfilled by Amazon (“FBA”).

-Additionally, business that do not have a physical presence in New York, can establish economic nexus by exceeding a certain annual sales threshold in the state.
-See the next section for details.
+Also, a business that doesn't have a physical location in New York can establish economic nexus by making more money in the state than a certain amount each year.
+Details are in the next section.

 Economic Nexus (Wayfair Law) And Internet Sales in New York

-As of June 21, 2018, businesses located outside of New York may also be subject to its sales and use tax laws.
-Specifically, New York’s Wayfair law requires that a purely out of state business register with CDTFA to collect and remit sales and use tax if the business has sales of tangible personal property delivered into New York exceeding $500,000 during the preceding or current calendar year.
+As of June 21, 2018, sales and use tax laws may also apply to businesses that aren't in New York.
+In particular, New York's Wayfair law says that a business that operates only outside of the state must sign up with CDTFA to collect and pay sales and use tax if it made more than $500,000 in sales of tangible personal property delivered into New York in the previous or current calendar year.

 Which Sales Are Subject To New York Sales Tax?

-If you have nexus in New York, the next step is to determine whether the products or services you sell are subject to New York sales and use tax.
-Like most states, unless an item is specifically exempt, sales and rentals of tangible personal property are subject to New York sales tax.
+If you have nexus in New York, the next step is to find out if the products or services you sell are subject to New York sales and use tax.
+Like most states, New York has a sales tax on sales and rentals of tangible personal property, unless the item is specifically exempt.

 - Certain food and beverage items